See guidance below for providers about COVID-19, including how you can get vaccinated.

 You must offer the COVID-19 vaccine to all eligible people, regardless of insurance status or ability to pay.

-You are required to give information consistent with these fact sheets to patients before they receive the respective vaccines.
+You are required to communicate information consistent with these fact sheets to patients (and provide a copy or direct the patient to the fact sheet at the manufacturer's website) before they receive the respective vaccines.

 You should observe the following groups of people for 30 minutes after vaccinating: